Nifemiasaolu/DataMigrator/README.md

 DataMigrator is a Java-based utility designed to migrate data and schemas from a MySQL database to a PostgreSQL database.
-It uses multithreading to handle large datasets efficiently converts MySQL DDL to be PostgreSQL-compatible, using JSQLParser.
+It uses multithreading to handle large datasets, efficiently converts MySQL DDL to be PostgreSQL-compatible, using JSQLParser.

 ### 📌 **Features**